DineshGarampally/bikeRentalDemand/README.md

 This project builds a predictive model using weather data to forecast hourly bike rental demand.

+**Scope of the Project**

+This project aims to predict hourly bike rental demand for two major bike-sharing systems, Capital Bikeshare in Washington D.C. and Citi Bike in New York City, by analyzing the influence of weather conditions.
+It explores the relationships between weather variables such as temperature, precipitation, and humidity, and their impact on bike rental demand.
+By utilizing advanced sequential models like Long Short-Term Memory (LSTM) and Recurrent Neural Networks (RNN), the project seeks to capture temporal and environmental patterns in bike usage.
+The scope extends to comparing demand trends between the two cities to identify geographical and climatic differences.
+The findings are expected to assist bike-sharing companies in optimizing resource allocation, improving operational efficiency, and enhancing user satisfaction.

 ### Dataset
 The dataset comprises:
 1. **Bike Sharing Data**: Contains Capital Bikeshare and Citi Bike data which contains information about ride ids, locations,  ride start times, end times, and stations.